-Each Organisation will cover its own costs in relation to agreeing, signing and using this MoU.
+Each Organisation will cover its own costs in relation to agreeing, entering into and using this MoU.

-The Trustees of each Organisation agree to their names and correspondence email addresses being shared with the Trustees of other Organisations as needed in order to fulfil the expectations set out within this MoU.
+The Clerks to Trustees of each Organisation agree to their names and correspondence email addresses being shared with the Clerks to Trustees of other Organisations as needed in order to fulfil the expectations set out within this MoU.
 No amendments to this MoU shall be effective unless the process set out in section 4 has been followed.